Well-Posedness and Ill-Posedness for the Fourth order cubic nonlinear Schr\"odinger equation in negative Sobolev spaces: Introduction

 We observe that $L^2$ solutions of $\eqref{eqn:fourth order NLS}$ satisfy the mass conservation law $\eqref{eqn:mass}$.
 This conservation law allows us to extend the local solution to the global one for $L^2$ data.
-However, it is non-trivial to obtain the global well-posedness below $L^2$, due to the absence of the conservation law.
-We make use of the $I$-method to obtain global well-posedness for solutions that evolve from initial data in $H^s,s<0$.
-The $I$-method was introduced by Colliander-Keel-Staffilani-Takaoka-Tao \cite{CKSTT2001},\cite{CKSTT2002},\cite{CKSTT2003}.
+However, it is non-trivial to obtain global well-posedness below $L^2$, due to the absence of a conservation law.
+We make use of the $I$-method to obtain global well-posedness in $H^s,s<0$.
+The $I$-method was introduced by Colliander-Keel-Staffilani-Takaoka-Tao \cite{CKSTT2001,CKSTT2002,CKSTT2003}.
+We briefly describe their approach.
 We introduce a radial $C^{\infty}$, monotone multiplier $m$, taking values in $[0,1]$, and

 Here, $N$ is a large parameter to be determined later.
 We define an operator $I$ by

 Note that we have the estimate